 - Princes Trust is giving free training for 13-30 year olds wanting to make positive changes and develop your confidence, employability and business skills.
 Here's the programme being offered in the local area

-- Volunteering is an excellent way to learn new skills, meet new people and gain work experience plus you'll be doing something positive, helping others.
-Reading Voluntary Action has various opportunities on their website.
+- Volunteering is an excellent way to learn new skills, meet new people and gain work experience, plus you'll be doing something positive - helping others.
+Reading Voluntary Action has various opportunities on its website.

-- Reading Youth Council are a group of young people who campaign on local and national issues.
-Joining the Youth Council is a fantastic opportunity to have your say on issues that are important to you, develop personally and also enhance your C.V.
+- Reading Youth Council is a group of young people who campaign on local and national issues.
+Joining the Youth Council is a fantastic opportunity to have your say on issues that are important to you while developing personally and enhancing your C.V.
 Find out more

-- ReachOut is the Youth Club in Reading for young people aged 13-18 who are LGBTQ (Lesbian, Gay, Bi-sexual or Transgender, or Questionning).
+- ReachOut is our youth club in Reading for young people aged 13-18 who are LGBTQ (Lesbian, Gay, Bi-sexual or Transgender, or Questionning).
 More info on this group and how to get in touch is here

 - There are many more clubs and groups in Berkshire that you can join - see them listed here

 - Fancy writing a play?
 Reading Rep Theatre has created two drama packs which you can complete at home.
 Click here